 As you’d expect, the pricing on these devices differs based on which model you select and which power source you want to use.
 Here’s a quick breakdown of what that looks like:

 You should know that Ring has developed a reputation for running frequent sales.
-Right now, for instance, almost all of Ring’s lighted cameras can be had at deep discounts.
-The Spotlight Cam Plus, for example, is a full $60 off the regular price, just $109.99.
-The Floodlight Cam Plus is $80 cheaper than usual, at $119.99.
-Who knows how long these prices will last, but to keep up with future deals, you can always bookmark our guide to Ring’s sales and discounts; there, you’ll find all the most up-to-date information on Ring’s sales, all in one place.
+Over the holidays, for instance, almost all of Ring’s lighted cameras were available at deep discounts.
+The Spotlight Cam Plus, was a full $60 off the regular price, just $109.99.
+The Floodlight Cam Plus was $80 cheaper than usual, at $119.99.
+Prices are back to normal at the moment, but if you bookmark our guide to Ring’s sales and discounts, we’ll let you know as soon as there’s a change.

 What We Think